Surveying optically addressable spin qubits for quantum information and sensing technology: Conclusion and Outlook

 \section{Conclusion and Outlook}

 Optically addressable spin systems show great potential as a diverse form of qubit media for quantum sensing, communications, and information processing applications.
 From this review, we have attempted to benchmark the different families of materials and identify useful investigative and experimental approaches that can be translated across the field.
-The most significant hurdles faced by chemists and materials engineers remain the strong temperature dependence of the spin-lattice relaxation and thermal polarisation of the spin bath, which renders most d- and f-block metal systems impractical above a few kelvin, below which these materials demonstrate the longest coherence times by a significant margin.
+The most significant hurdles faced by chemists and materials engineers remain the strong temperature dependence of the spin-lattice relaxation and thermal polarisation of the spin bath, which renders most heavy atom-containing systems impractical above a few kelvin, but below which these materials demonstrate the longest coherence times by a significant margin.
 However, above liquid helium temperatures, it is clear that light-element materials such as colour centres in diamond, SiC and most recently, molecular systems demonstrate more robust quantum spin parameters.
 Nevertheless, significant advancements in dynamic decoupling techniques within the last 20 years and isotope engineering have enabled the realisation of remarkably competitive quantum spin properties.
 Within the next decade, it should be expected that further advances and knowledge transfer between investigators of different material platforms will lead to devices capable of significantly impacting society, especially in the field of magnetic field sensors and coherent quantum optics.
+In particular, materials that are currently prized for their spectral stability and employed mainly for applications in quantum optics and communication or networking (e.g., f-block, heavy-atom vacancy centres) will benefit from incorporating the relatively weak phononic sensitivity and high brightness found in materials primarily used for quantum sensing and information processing (e.g., defects in diamond, SiC, hBN and molecules), and vice versa.
 We also hope that by collating (meta)data on the available spin qubit candidates that the field will eventually benefit from the processing and predictive power of machine learning and artificial intelligence approaches to materials discovery.